 Associated with a plethora of clinical findings, PNH is usually symptomatic, with a small percentage being asymptomatic.
-The first classic sign of PNH is hemolysis due to red blood cells lysis.
-This leads to symptoms of fatigue, jaundice and hematuria.
+The first classic sign of PNH is hemolysis due to red blood cell lysis.
+This leads to symptoms like fatigue, jaundice and hematuria.

 The side effects of hemolysis can be broken down by different manifestations in the body’s organs and pathways.
 Renal insufficiency arises due to intravascular hemolysis in PNH.
 Toxicity increases due to direct free heme in the kidney.
 Chronic hemolysis increases renal iron deposition, leading to cortical scarring and infarcts.

 Additionally, lysis leads to depletion of nitric oxide levels.
-Symptoms of decreased nitric oxide leads to smooth muscle dystonia, abdominal pain, cramping and finally erectile dysfunction.
-Abdominal pain is due to smooth muscle dystonia, leading to contraction of the visceral organs and vasculature leading to spasms and pain.
-Lack of nitric oxide also leads to decrease vascular dilation in genital tissue, specifically the corpora cavernosa leading to erectile dysfunction.
+Symptoms of decreased nitric oxide leads to smooth muscle dystonia, abdominal pain, cramping and finally, erectile dysfunction.
+Abdominal pain is due to smooth muscle dystonia, leading to contraction of the visceral organs and vasculature, which causes spasms and pain.
+Lack of nitric oxide also leads to decreased vascular dilation in genital tissue, specifically the corpora cavernosa, leading to erectile dysfunction.

 The most detrimental complication of PNH is thrombosis.
-It is the primary cause of death in these afflicted patients, occurring in over 40 % of individuals.
-Thrombi may lodge in the venous or arterial system such as hepatic, portal or cerebral veins causing cirrhosis, splenic congestion and cerebral strokes respectively.
+It is the primary cause of death in afflicted patients, occurring in over 40 % of the individuals.
+Thrombi may lodge in the venous or arterial system, such as hepatic, portal or cerebral veins, causing cirrhosis, splenic congestion and cerebral strokes, respectively.
 Symptoms may be insidious as clots aren’t found immediately.
-Skin necrosis, vein thrombosis and pulmonary embolisms to name a few.
-Some clots are found incidentally and unfortunately many go undetected leading to increased mortality.
+Skin necrosis, vein thrombosis and pulmonary embolisms are some of the most frequent symptoms.
+Some clots are found incidentally, and unfortunately, many go undetected leading to increased mortality.

 Iron deficiency from blood loss leads to anemic like signs and symptoms, such as fatigue, pallor (Image 2), dyspnea, headaches, and tachycardia.
 Studies indicate patients with aplastic anemia (a disorder where the body halts production of new red blood cells due to bone marrow damage) are more susceptible to PNH.

 Diagnosis of PNH

 Paroxysmal nocturnal hemoglobinuria detected by flow cytometry

 Several laboratory measures are used to detect PNH.
 Typically, an evaluation consists of testing the patient for hemolytic anemia and to rule out other causes of hemolysis.
 This includes autoimmune pathologies or injuries.
-Most common performed analysis are:
+Most commonly performed tests are: